nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Deciding on a data management structure for appointments and medications presented additional challenges.
 We carefully considered how to balance the storage of patient data within main entities or across relevant contexts.

 **Debugging and Testing**
 Testing and debugging were crucial for ensuring a stable and smooth experience for users.
-While unit testing was straightforward, identifying edge cases, especially for import/export functions, was challenging.
+While unit testing was straightforward, identifying edge cases was challenging.
 Rigorous testing was essential to guarantee proper error handling and avoid application crashes due to unexpected inputs.

 ## Achievements
-In conclusion, our team successfully implemented all planned features, addressed bugs, and managed potential integration issues.
+In conclusion, our team manged to design and implement features, addressed bugs, and managed potential integration issues.
 Although we faced initial difficulties with complex features like appointment and medication management, collaboration enabled us to overcome these obstacles, ultimately achieving our goals for WardWatch.